Gitleptune/watchlist/watchlist.md

 </details>

-<details> <summary> Deathnote </summary>
+<details> <summary> Fullmetal Alchemist: Brotherhood </summary>

-> "The human world is a boring place with boring people doing boring things."
+> "Ah, so this is Mr. Leto." - Edward
+> "Are you interested in the religion of Leto" - Follower
+> "Nah.
+Unfortunately, I'm an atheist." - Elric
 >
+> Elric and a religious Follower, EP 3
+>
+> <details> <summary> Context </summary> Edward visits a church. </details>

+> "Looks like some of us were rather hasty.
+I apologise for their rudeness" - Priest
+> "It really doesn't feel like an apology when you're looking down at us from a high place like that."
+>
+> Edward and Priest, EP 3
-> Ryuk
+>
+> <details> <summary> Context </summary> Edward visits a church. </details>

 </details>

 <details><summary> Dr. Stone </summary>

 > "The greatest invention in human history-" - Senku
 > "Smartphones?!" - Taiju
 > "You sure love your smartphone.
-No, guns." - Senku
+No. Guns." - Senku
 >
 > Senku and Taiju, EP 3
 >